netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f team_colddrink.yaml -n team-colddrink
         kubectl create -f colddrink-secret.yaml -n team-colddrink

-8. Deploy the `guestbook` no SQL type microservice using the following commands:
+8. Deploy the `guestbook`  microservice using the following commands:

         kubectl create -f team_guestbook.yaml -n team-guestbook

-9. Log on to the Tier-1 Citrix ADC to verify if no configuration is pushed from the Citrix ingress controller before automating the Tier-1 Citrix ADC.
+9. Log on to the Tier-1 Citrix ADC to verify that configuration is not pushed from the Citrix ingress controller before automating the Tier-1 Citrix ADC.

 10. Deploy the Citrix ingress controller to push the Citrix ADC CPX configuration to the Tier-1 Citrix ADC automatically.
-In the `cic_vpx.yaml`, change the value of the NS_IP environment variable with your Citrix ADC VPX NS_IP.
+In the `cic_vpx.yaml`, change the value of the `NS_IP` environment variable with the NS IP of your Citrix ADC VPX.
 For more information on the Citrix ingress controller deployment, see [Deploy the Citrix ingress controller using YAML](../deploy/deploy-cic-yaml.md).

     After you update the `cic_vpx.yaml` file, deploy the file using the following command: